kef/hieos/src/xtest/test/scripts/testdata/12318/readme.txt

-Initialization of XCA RG Test Data
+Initialize XCA RG Test Data

 This initializes a Registry/Repository behind an XCA interface for testing the XCA interface.
 It loads 2 documents, a small text document and a larger PDF document.